 - When you hold a sheet of rice paper out of the bag, it feels like cellophane.
 But after a short soak in warm water, it softens and transforms into a malleable material.

 - Lay the moistened wrap on a working surface, place the ingredients in the middle, then turn the bottom up and the top down, and then roll from one side.
-This video demonstrates how to wrap a spring roll.

 Serve your vegan spring rolls with the peanut dipping sauce in the recipe.
 Here are